Dan0sz/host-webfonts-locally/readme.md

 After installing the plugin, OMGF will automatically start looking for Google Fonts whenever a page is requested on your website.

-Every found stylesheet is listed in the **Manage Optimized Fonts** section of OMGF's settings screen.
+All Google Fonts are listed in the **Manage Optimized Fonts** section of OMGF's settings screen.
 There, you can choose to:

 - *Preload* fonts to **reduce Cumulative Layout Shift** above the fold,
 - *Unload* fonts that're not used by you, your theme and/or plugins,